-- If you have young children, plan on having someone look after them for 24 hours. - Eat whatever you like, and drink lots. - You can resume your normal activities the next day. - Avoid overly intense physical activities for a few days. - Take a rest if you feel the need for it. - Avoid alcohol, narcotics and drugs for 48 hours following the procedure to avoid any reaction to the medications used.
+- Eat whatever you like, and drink lots. - You can resume your normal activities the next day. - Avoid overly intense physical activities for a few days. - Take a rest if you feel the need for it. - Avoid alcohol, narcotics and drugs for 48 hours following the procedure to avoid any reaction to the medications used.